 - 3.39 If a module has not been passed at the first attempt, a student may normally undertake re-assessment for the module.
-The forms of reassessment should normally be the same as for the first attempt; but components that were passed at the first attempt cannot be reassessed, and will be carried forward. - 3.40 All assessments and re-assessments for a module must occur within two years of first taking the module. - 3.41 Some programmes and modules do not permit re-assessment as a result of requirements by professional, statutory or regulatory bodies. - 3.42 The maximum number of attempts at assessment for a module shall be three for undergraduate (SCQF levels 7-10) and two for postgraduate (SCQF level 11-12).
+The forms of reassessment should normally be the same as for the first attempt; but components that were passed at the first attempt cannot be reassessed, and will be carried forward.
+If a module has been passed there is no right to re-assessment for the purposes of improving a module grade. - 3.40 All assessments and re-assessments for a module must occur within two years of first taking the module. - 3.41 Some programmes and modules do not permit re-assessment as a result of requirements by professional, statutory or regulatory bodies. - 3.42 The maximum number of attempts at assessment for a module shall be three for undergraduate (SCQF levels 7-10) and two for postgraduate (SCQF level 11-12).
 A period of authorised interruption shall be discounted from the two year assessment period (see 3.40).